Multiple casualties in shooting at Pearl Harbor shipyard: reports

-Multiple victims have been reported in an active shooter situation at Pearl Harbor Naval Shipyard in Hawaii.
+At least three people have been shot in an "active shooter" situation at Pearl Harbor Naval Shipyard in Hawaii.

+So far two people have critical injuries, with a third person with gunshot injuries also taken to hospital.

+A witness said the gunman was wearing a naval uniform and shot several civilians.

-The base has been placed in lockdown and a PA system is urging people to take cover.
+The base has been placed in lockdown and a PA system is urging people to take cover, Hawaii News Now reports.

 Base personnel also received text messages alerting them of the situation.